 Many people, including individuals with low-income, limited English proficiency, facing homelessness, or with mental illness, face barriers to accessing services and benefits.
 Those facing barriers often count on groups and organizations to help them get the assistance they need.

-Your voice makes a difference in the lives of people across America, and we ask that use your reach to make another positive difference.
+Your voice makes a difference in the lives of people across the country, and we ask that you use your reach to share information about Social Security in your community.

-- Outreach Materials for Vulnerable Populations: An up-to-date list of resources and materials that you can use to learn about the Supplemental Security Income (SSI) program and help spread the word in your community.
+- Outreach Materials for People Facing Barriers: An up-to-date list of resources and materials that you can use to learn about the Supplemental Security Income (SSI) program and help spread the word in your community.
 We encourage you to share these materials widely, through external and internal websites, social media, blogs, and newsletters.